matt40k/matt40k.uk/content/post/2021/10/pbi-failure-exception.md

 type: post
 description: 'Power BI refresh failure - exception was raised'
 draft: false
+tags:
+  - Power BI
 categories:
-  - Blog
-tags:
-  - PowerBI
+  - Power BI
 ---

 I was recently seeing alot of Power BI data refresh failures on newly created environments, however existing environments would be fine.
 The errors that were occuring were as followed: